polpielladev/polpiella.dev/_posts/the-power-of-the-switchtolatest-operator.md

 ---
-title: 'Using .switchToLatest()'
+title: "Using .switchToLatest()"
-excerpt: 'In this post, we are going to talk about an operator that I have been using quite a lot recently and, in my opinion, is one of the most powerful within the Combine API.'
+excerpt: "In this post, we are going to talk about an operator that I have been using quite a lot recently and, in my opinion, is one of the most powerful within the Combine API."
-date: '2021-04-28T05:35:07.322Z'
+date: "2021-04-28T05:35:07.322Z"
-readtime: '5'
+readtime: "5"
-tags: [{ name: 'Combine', slug: 'combine' }, { name: 'Swift', slug: 'swift' }]
+tags: [{ name: "Combine", slug: "combine" }, { name: "Swift", slug: "swift" }]
 author:
-  name: 'Pol Piella'
+    name: "Pol Piella"
 ---

 When Apple introduced [Combine](https://developer.apple.com/documentation/combine) in WWDC 2019, an Apple Functional Reactive Programming (FRP) framework, they also introduced a bunch of functional operators too.
 In this post, we're going to talk about an operator that I have been using quite a lot recently and, in my opinion, is one of the most powerful within the `Combine` API.

 > Note that this post assumes that you already have some experience with Functional Reactive Programming and Combine.
 If you would like to learn more, check out this [awesome article by John Sundell on Combine](https://www.swiftbysundell.com/basics/combine/).

 ## The Problem

 To demonstrate how to use the `switchToLatest` operator we're going to look at an example using the publishers that are already built-in in the `NotificationCenter` API.

 The functionality we want to build is to fetch some data from our BE service or our 3rd-party API every time a user has logged in.
 In order to achieve this and as we need to trigger this in a few places in our app, we're going to use a custom notification as the trigger.

 ### The network request publisher